Dane Vilas: International career

 Vilas made his international debut against India in a one-off Twenty20 International.
 He then went with the South African team to a triangular between Bangladesh and Zimbabwe.
-However, Vilas appeared to be out of form, and has not been picked for the T20 side since, with South African limited-overs captain AB de Villiers the new wicket-keeper.
+However, Vilas appeared to be out of form, and has not been picked for the T20 team since, with South African limited-overs captain AB de Villiers the new wicket-keeper.

 In July 2015, he made his Test debut against Bangladesh at Sher-e-Bangla National Cricket Stadium in Mirpur.
 The match was caught in a cyclone with four days washed out, and the series was drawn at 0–0.
 He was a late replacement for Quinton de Kock in the third Test against England on 14 January 2016, after de Kock suffered an injury before play started.
 Vilas arrived 45 minutes after the start of the match, after flying from Port Elizabeth to Johannesburg.

 Other

 Vilas appeared in the 2008 film Hansie, about the life of former South African cricket captain Hansie Cronje.
 He was cast as fast bowler Allan Donald by the producers, who wanted to add authenticity to on-field scenes by using real cricketers.